 These coverage tests include loan-volume thresholds for closed-end mortgage loans and for open-end lines of credit.
-For closed-end mortgage loans, the HMDA Rule includes a lower threshold that is effective from January 1, 2018, through July 1, 2020.
-Similarly, for open-end lines of credit, the HMDA Rule includes both a temporary higher threshold that is effective January 1, 2018 and a lower threshold that takes effect January 1, 2022.
+For closed-end mortgage loans, the HDMA Rule includes a threshold that is effective from January 1, 2018.
+While the Bureau issued a rule on April 16, 2020 raising the threshold, the U.S. District Court for the District of Columbia vacated the closed end threshold increase in a September 23, 2022 order.
+For open-end lines of credit, the HMDA Rule includes both a temporary higher threshold that was effective January 1, 2018 and a lower threshold that took effect January 1, 2022.
 These thresholds are discussed in more detail below.